QuarkNerd/blog/bmacdonald/_posts/2018-02-27-passive-security-testing-while-you-exploratory-test.md

 - Owasp Zap - [https://github.com/zaproxy/zaproxy/wiki/Downloads](https://github.com/zaproxy/zaproxy/wiki/Downloads)
 - Owasp Juice Shop - [https://github.com/bkimminich/juice-shop](https://github.com/bkimminich/juice-shop)

 **Owasp Zap** is an open source Security Testing tool.
 This tool is used by experienced Security Testers and is packed with a range of useful tools.
 For this blog post, we’re going to use the simple, yet extremely useful, [Passive Scanner](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsPscan).
-We will configure Zap to act as a proxy between a browser and server, permitting it to automatically scan the HTTP request and response messages generated during the manual testing.
+We will configure Zap to act as a proxy between a browser and server, permitting it to automatically scan the HTTP request and response messages generated during the testing.

 **Owasp Juice Shop** is your own private, intentionally insecure web application which makes it great to practice Security Testing on without getting into trouble.
 This is an optional requirement - if you already have a local website running on your machine that you want to test on, then use that instead.